 In the state of Nevada, it is illegal to engage in certain behaviors with weapons because those behaviors are considered to be unacceptably risky.
 Unlawful behaviors related to weapons are defined in Chapter 202 of Title 15 of Nevada’s code.
-Chapter 202 is the part of the penal code which establishes the definitions of crimes against public health and safety and which imposes penalties upon defendants who have been accused of offense against public safety.
+Chapter 202 is the part of the penal code which establishes the definitions of crimes against public health and safety and which imposes penalties upon defendants who have been accused of an offense against public safety.

 Within Chapter 202, one of the behaviors made illegal in connection with weapons involves setting a spring gun or another deadly weapon.
 Nevada Revised Statute section 202.255 is the statute that defines the offense of unlawful use of setting spring guns or deadly weapons.
 The statute also explains the types of behaviors that are permitted under state law.

 If you’ve been accused of violating any of the provisions of N.R.S.
 202.255, or if you’re accused of any other crimes against public safety and health that have been made illegal in Chapter 202, you should reach out to a Vegas defense lawyer for help fighting the accusations of wrongdoing.

 LV Criminal Defense can work aggressively on your behalf to fight charges of wrongdoing so you can reduce the chances of being convicted of a crime or so you can lessen the penalties you could face.
 To find out more about how our firm can help you to fight charges, give us a call today.